Jefferson-Henrique/GetOldTweets-python/README.md

   - setSince (str. "yyyy-mm-dd"): A lower bound date to restrict search.
   - setUntil (str. "yyyy-mm-dd"): An upper bound date to restrist search.
   - setQuerySearch (str): A query text to be matched.
+  - setTopTweets (bool): If True only the Top Tweets will be retrieved.
   - setMaxTweets (int): The maximum number of tweets to be retrieved.
 If this number is unsetted or lower than 1 all possible tweets will be retrieved.

 - **Main:** Examples of how to use.